DevExpress-Examples/asp-net-custom-typeconverter-class-for-xpo-object/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/128540757/)**
 <!-- run online end -->

 [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) caches object properties used in data-binding expressions.
 If you use XPO or custom objects that use a referenced association, the ASPxGridView tries to cache references too.
-Unfortunately, the caching operation (similar to the ToString method) is performed smoothly, but the object restoration from cache (from String to object) could be raised with an exception:</p><p><i>TypeConverter cannot convert from System.String.</i></p><p>A solution is to turn off the <a href="http://documentation.devexpress.com/#AspNet/DevExpressWebASPxGridViewASPxGridView_EnableRowsCachetopic">ASPxGridView.EnableRowsCache</a> property.
-This solution is acceptable when the page doesn't have several grids, and in most cases doesn't affect page performance too much.</p><p>However you can implement a custom TypeConverter derived class, that can convert from the String type correctly.</p><p>By the way, it isn't recommended to serialize objects often, because serialized objects take much space, and the page size might become big (e.g. more than 1 mb).</p><p><strong>See Also:</strong><br />
+Since the caching operation is similar to the `ToString` method and is performed smoothly, the object restoration from cache (from `String` to object) can be raised with the following exception: _TypeConverter cannot convert from System.String_.

-<a href="http://msdn.microsoft.com/en-us/library/ayybcxe5.aspx">How to: Implement a Type Converter</a><br />
-<a href="http://www.codeproject.com/KB/dotnet/BasicPropertyGrid.aspx">Introduction to the TypeConverter</a></p>
+This example demonstrates how to implement a custom **TypeConverter** class that can convert from the `String` type correctly.

+> [!NOTE]
+> It is not recommended to serialize objects often, because serialized objects take much space, and the page size might become big.

 ## Files to Review